 So we now have a new innovation of 'Dickhead Matches' - seed sticks!
 You will be able to plant and grow the most magnificent Australian native plants using the seeds from our 'Matches'.

-We don't actually sell our Dickhead Matches, however for orders of $20 or more, we will include the 'Matches' - just remember to ask us to include them for you.
+We don't actually sell our Dickhead Matches, however for orders of $20 or more, we used to include the 'Matches' - but only if a customer asked us to include them.

 Here is the beginning of our section on 'Great Australian Dickheads' - we welcome your contribution to our website.
 Send us your "dickheads" story here - they may be edited and, if suitable, put up on our website.